In this post, Ross talks about the categories of service levels in New Zealand on the areas of roads and utilities.

 NZ ONRC Service Level Categories

 And then, this was the slide I used up in Canada in July.
-And I take photos for a hobby so I was putting in photos on these slides, just sort of try to get Canadians and Americans to go oh, New Zealand’s nice.
+And I take photos as a hobby so I was putting in photos on these slides, just sort of try to get Canadians and Americans to go oh, New Zealand’s nice.
 We should come.
 So this is Mt.
 Cook, this photo was taken from Visitor Centre on a July afternoon, a couple of years ago.

-So the thing is the ONRC service levels, within those categories are looking at value for money, safety, resilience, amenity, travel time reliability and accessibility.
+So the thing is the ONRC service levels, within those categories are looking at value for money, safety, resilience, amenity, travel time reliability, and accessibility.

 And you look at those and you go, say they are pretty good.
 And each of that, back to that road hierarchy, so each of those hierarchies has one of these.